webfactory/webfactory-visibility-filter-bundle/README.md

 composer require webfactory/visibility-filter-bundle
 ```

 Next, the bundle needs to be registered to Symfony.
-Depending on your Symfony version, this might look like this:
+Depending on your Symfony version, this might look like that:

 ```php
 # src/bundles.php